Wall Street clocks another winning week

-Technology companies, with their hefty stock values, were doing much of the heavy lifting for the market.
-Nvidia rose 1% and Apple gained 4%.
+Technology companies, with their hefty stock values, did much of the heavy lifting for the market.
+Nvidia rose 1.1% and Apple gained 4.2%.

-Gilead Sciences jumped 8% for one of the biggest gains.
+Gilead Sciences jumped 8.3% for one of the market's biggest gains.
 It reported financial results that easily beat analysts' forecasts, while also raising its earnings forecast for the year.
-Expedia Group rose 3.9% after also reporting encouraging financial results.
+Expedia Group rose 4.1% after also reporting encouraging financial results.

 They are among the final big batch of companies within the S&P 500 to report mostly strong financial results for the second quarter.
 Still, many have warned that current tariffs could cut into their profits.

 Elsewhere in the market, entertainment giant Paramount Skydance slid 10.5% a day after the company was created by the closing of an $8 billion merger of Skydance and Paramount.
 Shares in rival Warner Bros.
-Discovery fell 6.8%.
+Discovery sank 8%.

 Fed Chair Jerome Powell, though, has been under increasing pressure from Trump to cut interest rates.
 Policy decisions aren’t made solely by the Fed chair.
 All 12 members of the Federal Open Market Committee vote on interest rate changes.